 Read more: Definition of Reps & Sets

 One of the best ways to fatigue a muscle quickly is by performing a super-set.
 In a super-sets, you combine two exercises for the same muscle and perform them back-to-back.
-In this case, the first
+In this case, the first super-set will be the bench press and push-up.

 Aim for a super-set chest workout two to three times per week, on non-consecutive days.
 Both the bench press and push-up work the chest while incorporating other muscles like the deltoids and triceps to help with the movement.